Support & FAQ

 “The numbers look too low”

-- The test reports the actual speed of the link between the two Macs.
+- The test reports the actual speed of the link between the two devices.
 Wi-Fi is often slower than your ISP plan, especially in a busy 2.4 GHz channel or far from the router.
 Try Ethernet on one or both ends to see what the wired link can do.

 - 4 parallel TCP streams saturate gigabit easily; if you have a 10 Gbps link, try increasing “Parallel streams” to 8 or more in Settings.

-“The receiver toggle won’t stay on”
+“The receiver toggle won’t stay on” (Mac)

 - The first time you enable the receiver, macOS may ask for Local Network permission.
 Open System Settings → Privacy & Security → Local Network and make sure Jitter Box is on the list and switched on.